-The network brings together more than 50 researchers from over 20 African countries who share a commitment to enabling citizens to freely exercise, defend, and expand their digital rights.
+The network brings together 75 researchers from 30 African countries who share a commitment to enabling citizens to freely exercise, defend, and expand their digital rights.

-By digital rights we mean existing human rights but in digital spaces, for example the right to freedom of opinion and expression online, the right to privacy of communication or correspondence when using email or social media, and the right to equitable participation in the social, economic, and political life of the community (digital citizenship).
+By digital rights we mean existing human rights but in digital spaces, for example the right to freedom of opinion and expression online, the right to privacy of communication or correspondence when using email or social media, and the right to equitable participation in the social, economic, and political life of the community online (aka digital citizenship).

 ADRN has published a series of three reports with the Institute of Development Studies on Digital Rights in Africa.